pforret/jekyll.forret.com/_posts/2021-03-18-lastpass-disaster-upgrade.md

 There is no way to submit a question, or email, or call someone.
 Whatever you type in the search field, the only thing you get are answers to other questions, but you can't reach a human.
 I'm sure this saves on support costs, but it's also a [dark pattern](https://www.darkpatterns.org/).

-I also tried the "Virtual Agent" pop-up (after I disabled my Adblock and Ghostery plugins), but it is equally useless.
+I also tried the "Virtual Agent" pop-up, but it is equally useless.
 (The answer to "_all my passwords have disappeared_" was "_This is how you do a backup_", which should have been "first you travel back in time and take a backup")

 Out of curiosity, I checked for other people's experiences and [Trustpilot gives LastPass](https://www.trustpilot.com/review/www.LastPass.com) 1,5 stars out of 5.

 ## Conclusion

-Some lessons:
 * take regular (encrypted) backups of your password managers
 * avoid LastPass.
 I am switching to [1Password](https://my.1password.com/).
+* I now have a paid 1-year subscription for an app that's useless, and no recourse for support.
+Any ideas how to get my money back?